Kotlin Style Guide

 Interface names

-Use the same convention as classes, but prefix with I
+Use the same convention as classes.
+Avoid the I

 fun store(data: String)